Updated June 2014

 - Sample motion material

 - Annotated Documents for an Injunction (Toronto: Continuing Legal Education, Law Society of Upper Canada, 2003).
-Order this publication through the AccessCLE website or review it at your local law library (see AdvoCAT Great Library Catalogue)
+Review this publication at your local law library (see AdvoCAT Great Library Catalogue) or download it through the AccessCLE website.
+The website includes a search function to find other relevant articles from The Law Society of Upper Canada's Continuing Professional Development programs.

 - Christopher Wirth, Interlocutory Proceedings (Aurora, ON: Canada Law Book, 2004)